Best Things to do In Milan

 Teatro alla Scala

-Many visitors come to Milan for the theatre, and Teatro alla Scala is regarded as one of the finest in the country, attracting visitors from all over the world.
-If you love the opera, ballet, or would like to see a concert – plan ahead so you can catch a show at the grand auditorium and have an unforgettable experience.
+Many visitors come to Milan for the theatre, and Teatro Alla Scala is regarded as one of the finest in the country, attracting visitors from all over the world.
+If you love the opera, or ballet, or would like to see a concert – plan ahead so you can catch a show at the grand auditorium and have an unforgettable experience.
 If you don’t want to see a performance, go to the museum and enjoy the beautifully furnished galleries, enchanting ambiance, and extensive collection of opera costumes and musical instruments.

 Naviglio is a charming district in Milan that stretches along the canals.
-A flurry of bars, cafes, galleries, & restaurants have sprouted around the canals.
+A flurry of bars, cafes, galleries, & restaurants has sprouted around the canals.
 The picturesque neighborhood comes alive at night when locals fill the streets to enjoy aperitivo hour and dinner.
 As night sets and the lights reflect in the canals, the Navigillo exudes an air of elegance and romance.